geertjanw/ojet-training/README.md

   }
 ```

-{{}}, instead of [[]], enables us to push observable value changes from the CCA component back to the variable defined in the Dashboard module.
-We're going to use this construction below, now that we have set our properties to be 'writeback', we can change our bindings from read-only, i.e., [[]], to read-write {{}}.
+{{}}, instead of [[]], enables us to push observable value changes from the CCA component back to the variables defined in the Dashboard module.
+We're going to use this construction below, because now that we have set our properties to be 'writeback', we can change our bindings from read-only, i.e., [[]], to read-write {{}}.

 Change the square braces in the view of the 'my-employee-form' component to curly braces because you want to not only display values but change the underlying properties too: